dbvisel/sanskrit/README.md

 # sanskrit practice app

+A simple app for learning devanāgarī as used in Sanskrit.
 Working version is up at https://sanskrit.netlify.app

 ## REMEMBER: